nsi-iff/should-dsl/docs/contributing.rst

 Contributing
 ============

 Contributions are always welcome!
-You can send us any patch you want to.
+You can send us any patch you want.

-Here are listed some steps to make the integration os patches easier.
+Here are listed some steps to make the integration of patches easier.

 1) Fork the project